 Blackbucks are social animals, living in herds that include from 5 to 50 individuals.
 The herd of blackbucks is a harem by its structure: it consists of an adult male and numerous females with their young.
 In the cool season, the blackbucks are diurnal while during the hot season, they spend most of the day resting in shady areas, being active mainly in the morning and late afternoon.
 They are very cautious and shy.
 Although they lack a strong sense of smell or hearing, they have good eyesight, which helps them detect dangers and react on time.
 When a blackbuck is in danger, it jumps in the air and runs away, followed by the whole herd.

-They have polygynous mating system, where one male mates with more than one female.
-During the rut, the male establishes its own territory, aggressively defending it from other males of the area.
+They have a polygynous mating system, where one male mates with more than one female.
+During the rut, the male establishes its own territory, aggressively defending it from other males in the area.
 Rutting males give out loud grunts and fight each other, using their horns.
-The blackbucks mate all year round while the peak of rutting season is March-April and August-October.
+The blackbucks mate all year round while the peak of the rutting season is March-April and August-October.
 After a gestation period of 6 months, the female gives birth to a single baby.
 The baby blackbuck is able to run shortly after birth.
 Then, over a year, the young lives with its mother.
-Males reach sexual maturity at 3 years old while females - a bit earlier, at 2 years old.
+Males reach reproductive maturity at 3 years of age, while females start to breed a bit earlier when they are 2 years old.

-According to the IUCN Red List, the total population of blackbucks is around 50,000 individuals.
-The IUCN has listed this species as Near Threatened (NT) though the population is currently stable.
+According to the IUCN Red List, the total population of the blackbuck is around 50,000 individuals.
+The IUCN has listed this species as Near Threatened (NT) on the IUCN Red List and its numbers today remain stable.

 These animals are important plant consumers of the ecosystem of their habitat.
 On the other hand, they themselves are prey for a number of predators such as leopards, wolves, and cheetahs.